Pianodao – The Way of Piano – is the piano education blog of Andrew Eales, a pianist, teacher and writer based in Milton Keynes UK.

-Built around the metaphor of piano playing as a lifetime journey, the site focuses on our musical development in the context of our broader lives.
+Building on a vision of piano playing as a lifetime journey, the site focusses on our musical development in the context of our broader lives.

 Welcome to Pianodao!